Romanian-Solana-Developer-Program-C3/GreenGait/README.md

 ---

-> 🍃 *GreenGait – where every step counts... on-chain.*
+> 🍃 *GreenGait – where every step counts… on-chain, securely, and sustainably.*